 (1) An EEA may be made for a represented person as an employee by the person’s representative.

-(2) The EEA is to be made in the name of the represented person as an employee but is to be signed on his or her behalf by the representative.
+(2) The EEA is to be made in the name of the represented person as an employee but is to be signed on the represented person’s behalf by the representative.

 (3) An EEA so made has effect as if —